HMZ-03/hmz-03.github.io/_pages/about.md

 Contact
 ------
 Department of Earth and Space Sciences

 University of Science and Technology of China

 96 Jinzhai RD, Hefei, Anhui 230026

 P. R. China

-Teaching and Research Building, ROOM 1003
+Teaching and Administration Building, ROOM 1003